SolgiDeveloper/pwa-ui/README.md

     Note: for some plain page like /not-found/ page just create name.tsx file in app folder.

-    if we have nested route (ex: ozone), just add folder inside our current folder with page.tsx (perform above rules ) and it will be rendered as about-us/ozone.
+    if we have nested route (ex: tala), just add folder inside our current folder with page.tsx (perform above rules ) and it will be rendered as about-us/tala.

     for [dynamic routes](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes) add folder name inside [ ], for instance [station] folder in gas-station route.